- Data that has been altered

 Here’s a high-level overview of the different threats that can take place on your domain:

-- Devices can be hacked to run code that’s not their own
+- Hacked devices running code that’s not their own

-- Scanners can be spoofed; any capable entity can act as a Scanner and connect to your device if they have the IP address and connection point information for an unprotected Adapter
+- Spoofed scanners; any capable entity can act as a Scanner and connect to your device if they have the IP address and connection point information for an unprotected Adapter

-- Adapters can be spoofed; any capable entity can act as an Adapter device if it has the IP address, connection point information, and the connection points are exposed
+- Spoofed adapters; any capable entity can act as an Adapter device if it has the IP address, connection point information, and the connection points are exposed

-- Connection data can be injected and monitored on the wire
+- Injected connection data which is monitored on the wire

 How CIP Security Protects Your Devices

-To get even more specific let’s go into what is being used inside the SSL.
-The Transport Layer Security (TLS) is being used as the tunnel for Transmission Control Protocol (TCP) messages, which for EtherNet/IP is explicit messages.
+Inside the SSL, the Transport Layer Security (TLS) is being used as the tunnel for Transmission Control Protocol (TCP) messages, which for EtherNet/IP is explicit messages.
 For User Datagram Protocol (UDP) messages, the tunnel is Datagram Transport Layer Security (DTLS).
 In the case of EtherNet/IP, that’s implicit messaging.

 To authenticate devices, CIP Security ensures communications are coming from valid devices by using Digital Certificates (Certs) or pre-shared keys (PSKs).